Skip to content

 If a trial is the behavior being proved, a world is the business situation that trial lives inside.

-A world is the named, deterministic business state that a trial lives inside.
+A world is the named, deterministic state returned by a scenario.

 • a guest trying to open a gated issue